jewelsofthought/neshama/site/posts/parashot/Nitzavim.md

 </p>
 </blockquote>

-n29:15-18] **Warning against Idolatory**.
+n29:15-18] **Warning against Idolatry**.
 The passage warns against an astounding and sobering aspect of human behaviour.
 Having lived in Egypt and soon to live in Canaan, Israel would know first hand of the abominable and vain nature of idolatry &mdash; yet people might still be tempted to experiment with the "philosophies" and life-styles of its followers.
 So it still is.
 People know right from wrong, yet they devise rationalisations to legitimize the enjoyment of evil and immorality.

 n29:18] <b>שָׁל֣וֹם יִֽהְיֶה־לִּ֔י</b> &mdash; <i>Peace will be with me</i>